thedaviddias/thedaviddias/README.md

 * 🔗 I have a personal website at [https://thedaviddias.dev](https://thedaviddias.dev?utm_source=github&utm_medium=profile_readme&utm_campaign=fixed_link) where all my social networks are located!
 You can reach me anywhere over there!
 * 💬 [Telegram](https://t.me/thedaviddias)
 * 📹 [Subscribe to my Youtube channel](https://www.youtube.com/channel/UCXYs_tVa-VFm5f6bWrPybhA?sub_confirmation=1)

+## 👋 If you need some advices or mentorship

+Before coding, one of my passion is connecting with people.
+That's why I regularly offer 1-2 hours of mentorship for whoever needs some advices and guidance.
+Don't be surprised, it's just what I love doing!

+👉 **Feel free to request an appointement on https://adplist.org/mentors/david-dias and if you speak French, on https://app.myjobglasses.com/professionals/5b92667ce3359b55e4952b97**

 ## 🎙 Latest podcast episodes
 ### Erreur 200 (in French)